opendxl-community/opendxl-file-transfer-service-python/doc/sdk/basicserviceexample.rst

 segments are reassembled into a single file which is stored to the file system.

 Assuming the file store operation is successful, the last response from the service is printed to the console output.
-The response contains a ``file_id``, which corresponds to the directory in which the file is stored on the server, as well as a ``sha256`` hash and ``size`` of the file bytes which were stored on the server.
+The response contains a ``sha256`` hash and ``size`` of the file bytes which were stored on the server.